piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 # AzureDevOps-Zero-to-Hero with real-time projects

 Welcome to our comprehensive course on Azure DevOps, where we'll dive deep into concepts, demos, and real-time projects to help you master Azure DevOps and bolster your DevOps skills.
-**This playlist will be published on my YouTube channel, and it is free for anyone to use and follow along.**
+**This playlist will be published on my YouTube channel and is free for anyone to use and follow.**

 ### Day 0: Introduction to the Course 👇
 [![Course Introduction](https://img.youtube.com/vi/A_N5oHwwmTQ/sddefault.jpg)](https://youtu.be/A_N5oHwwmTQ)